-(March 16, 2018) Red tide has been detected in Lee County.
+(May 18, 2018) Low to medium concentrations of red tide have been detected in Lee County.
 The Florida Fish & Wildlife Conservation Commissions updates red tide conditions weekly where specific site locations can be seen: myfwc.com/research/redtide/statewide

 You may also visit mote.org/beaches or call 941-BEACHES (232-2437) for more information.

 In Florida, red tide is caused by a microscopic single-celled algae called Karenia brevis or K. brevis that is present in background conditions throughout the year in the Gulf of Mexico.
 When natural conditions are right, the organism can form blooms producing a toxin.
 At high concentrations, the blooms may discolor the water – sometimes red, light or dark green, brown or clear.

 Red tide blooms can last days, weeks or months and can also change daily due to wind conditions.
 Onshore winds normally bring it near the shore and offshore winds drive it out to sea.